banner image

 How long will counseling take to work?

 As common as this question is, it’s also impossible to answer.
-The average length of time I see a therapy client is 9 months-1 year, although the length of time has ranged from between just 3 appointments (using EMDR therapy to address test anxiety) and 6 years (for someone who is likely to be in therapy off and on throughout their life).
+The average length of time I see a therapy client is 9 months-1 year, although the length of time has ranged from between just 3 appointments (using EMDR therapy to address a "single-incident" trauma) to many years in some cases.

 Variations in length of counseling can be attributed to many different things.
 For some, it’s the complexity of one’s history, diagnosis, and current issues.
 Other times, the consistency and frequency of therapy sessions are the deciding factor.
 In addition, the emotional safety of their home life.
 And, perhaps most importantly, the amount of work people put in OUTSIDE of the therapy room.